jameshanlon/jameshanlon.github.io/content/homelab.md

 The goals for my personal computing are:

 - To have complete control over my personal data, giving me flexibility over how to manage and access it.
-Even with GDPR, this would be a lofty goal for all personal data, so I really mean files and media created on personal computing devices.
-Anything that I can download from a cloud service, I will backup on my own storage, or master it there if I no longer require access via the cloud service.
+Even with GDPR, this would be an ambitious goal for all personal data, so I really mean files and media created on personal computing devices.
+Anything that I can download from a cloud service, I aim backup on my own storage, or master it there if I no longer require access via the cloud service.